The 1920s: Wembley

 Read more of this content when you subscribe today.
 It costs £20 a year (works out about £1.67 a month) and you get access to everything on the site and help future research into Manchester’s football history.

-Paul Dickov’s goal in the 1999 Play Off final has often been described as the most important Manchester City goal of all time.
-That goal does deserve significant recognition, however it is also important to remember the other contributing factors on that day all those years ago, including the opening City goal scored by Kevin Horlock.
+Today (30 May 2024) is the 25th anniversary of Manchester City’s play off final victory over Gillingham.
+Rightly, Paul Dickov’s goal in the 1999 Play Off final has often been described as the most important Manchester City goal of all time.
+However some also forget about the penalty shoot-out and, before either that or the all-important Dickov goal, came the opening City goal scored by Kevin Horlock.

 The late 1990s had been a very difficult period for City and Horlock’s goal came at a moment when all hope that the Club could resurrect itself seemed to have vanished.
 This goal was obviously important as it gave City hope and ultimately that transferred into achievement.

-This article, covering Horlock’s goal and the story of that day, is available for subscribers to the website.
-It costs £20 a year (it works out £1.67 per month) and you get full access to all articles posted, including PDFs of the out of print Manchester A Football History and my first ever book about Manchester City.
+The following article, covering Horlock’s goal and the story of that day, is available for subscribers to the website.
+It costs £20 a year (it works out £1.67 per month) or £3 per month (cancel anytime) and you get full access to all articles posted, including PDFs of the out of print Manchester A Football History and my first ever book about Manchester City.
 There are also audio interviews & more.
 Do a few searches on past content to see what’s available.
+Why not try subscribe on a monthly basis and try it out?

 Subscribe to get access